 A sought-after trainer and speaker, Barbara’s past experiences as a Director at the Ohio Department of Education, education consultant, program evaluator, college instructor, parent educator, and early childhood educator allow her to leverage skills and understanding from multiple perspectives.
 Her work has focused on improving partnerships between home, school and communities for children of all ages through research, developing tools and resources, facilitating professional development, and leading state and local initiatives.
 Barbara has enjoyed helping thousands of families and educational professionals grow, and her own family of five, and local schools too.
 A New Jersey native, Barbara is an avid hiker and beekeeper.

 Meredith Wellman, Ph.D., is Co-Principal Investigator and Project Lead for Ohio’s Statewide Family Engagement Center at the Center on Education and Training for Employment (CETE).
-For over 5 years, she has worked at CETE to support strong family-school-community partnerships within Ohio’s education system.
+Since 2014, she has worked at CETE to support strong family-school-community partnerships within Ohio’s education system.
 She is co-author of a training series for school districts called Partnerships for Literacy.
 Dr. Wellman also conducts program evaluations.
-As a Community Psychologist, Dr. Wellman specializes in research and evaluation of services for marginalized/at-risk populations, such as survivors of human trafficking, immigrants and refugees, and indigenous groups.
+As a Community Psychologist, Dr. Wellman specializes in research and evaluation of services for specific populations, such as survivors of human trafficking, immigrants and refugees, and indigenous groups.

-Meredith lives in Westerville, OH with her husband and two children, and enjoys biking, hiking, playing frisbee, and baking pies.
+Meredith lives in Westerville, OH with her husband and two children, and enjoys biking, hiking, and baking pies.